Tools Support

 2. Calculate total CBM: For each piece: (L × W × H in cm) ÷ 1,000,000 = CBM.
 Add up all pieces for total CBM.
 Example: 10 cartons of 60×40×50 cm = 10 × 0.12 CBM = 1.2 CBM total.

 3. Check the weight/measure ratio: Divide total weight (kg) by total CBM.
-If the ratio exceeds 1,000 kg per CBM, you'll be charged by weight instead.
-Most consumer goods fall well under this threshold.
+If the ratio tops 1,000 kg per CBM, you'll be charged by weight instead.
+Most consumer goods fall well under this mark.

 4. Multiply by the per-CBM rate: Take the higher of CBM or weight tons, multiply by the route's per-CBM rate.
 For 1.2 CBM from China to US West Coast at $120/CBM: 1.2 × $120 = $144 ocean freight.